**UPDATE July 2025:

 Summary tab

 This tab does exactly what it says.
 It automatically provides the percentages for each subject, of each class, for each term, and the overall cohort percentage.
+Overall group data has been added here too as well as at the bottom of the SLT Score sheet.

 End of Year Final tab